 2.3.1 User restricted Views

 All these views require authentication in the form of a valid grid certificate issued by a CA recognised in EGI.
-The portal has an internal metadata table with all the approved staff (which has a valid certificate and a appropriate role) compiled from other operational tools and, eventually, the Elixir AAI.
+The portal has an internal metadata table with all the approved staff (which has a valid certificate and an appropriate role) compiled from other operational tools and, eventually, for external AAI system (as those adopted by research infrastructures).

-These views are restricted since they expose UserDN records, with link the accounting with individuals with full names and affiliations.
+These views are restricted since they expose the UserDN records, with link the accounting with individuals with full names and affiliations.
 There are other views that use these tables, like the InterNGI reports, but these views anonymize sensible data.

-In the restricted views, User names are obfuscated to avoid users taking a screen capture or scrape the data in an automatic way, User names are shown as “User number #”, and their real UserDN is only shown on mouse-over.
+In the restricted views, user names are obfuscated to avoid users taking a screen capture or scrape the data in an automatic way.
+User names are showed as “User number #”, and their real UserDN is only shown on mouse-over.

-As part of the requirements these views will support ELIXIR -derived authentication, which is still under discussion.
+As part of the requirements, these views will support the authentication mechanism of the research infrastructures involved in the project like ELIXIR.
+The requirements for each of these RIs are still under discussion.

-Currently in the portal there are the following restricted views:
+Currently in the portal, there are the following restricted views:

 VO Manager View: A view designed for VO admins that allows to see the consumption by users of their VO by UserDN and Role.
 There are versions of this view for both Cloud and Grid accounting data.
 VO admins can only see data from the VOs in which they have privileges.